-Although it’s possible to market your video production services to a general audience, it helps to have an ideal client in mind.
-Look to your expertise and experience for ideas.
-Ten years of engineering experience makes it easier to create technical training videos, while a stint as a lead guitarist can be useful in making promo videos for bands.
-Alternatively, you might specialize in marketing, corporate recruiting, or how-to videos.
+Though you can market your video production services to a general audience, it helps to have ideal clients in mind.
+Look at your expertise and experience, make a list of your skills, and use that list to suss out your specialties.
+For instance, if you have 10 years of engineering experience, you might choose to create technical training videos.
+Likewise, if you served a stint as lead guitarist for a band, you might choose to make promo videos for aspiring musicians.
+Those with lots of corporate experience might specialize in marketing, job recruiting, or how-to videos.

 Video production work often requires you to be onsite, so local projects can minimize your travel time.
-To narrow your prospects, find businesses that fit your ideal client profile.
-If a company’s website and social media pages have little to no video content, they may be in the market for your services.
-For each potential client, find the email address for the marketing director or social media manager.
-If you’re targeting small businesses without dedicated marketing staff, use the owner’s email or find the general company email address.
-Write a brief cold email that stresses the importance of video content and introduces your production business emphasize that you’re based locally to create familiarity.
-Finally, embed one of your clips followed by a personalized call to action, such as, “Contact me to discuss how video can improve your social media click-through rate.”
-This short message can spark a sense of need and make it easy for the person to take action immediately.
+To narrow your prospects, look for local businesses that fit your ideal client portfolio for direct marketing opportunities.
+If a company’s website and social media pages have little to no video content, the business might be in the market for your services.
+For each potential client, search out the email address of the marketing director or social media manager.
+If you target small businesses without dedicated marketing staff, use the general company or owner’s email address instead.

 Next, write a brief email that breaks the ice, stresses the importance of video content, and introduces your video production business.
 It works best when you emphasize that you’re based locally to create familiarity.
 Finally, embed one of your clips followed by a personalized call to action such as, “Contact me to discuss how video can improve your social media click-through rate.”
 This short message can spark a sense of need that entices the business to check out your wares.